 The motion of a massive test particle in a Schwarzschild spacetime surrounded by a perfect fluid with equation of state $p_0 = w\rho_0$ is investigated.
-Deviations from geodesic motion are analyzed as a function of the parameter w, ranging from w = 1 which corresponds to the case of massive free scalar fields, down into the so-called "phantom" energy,
+Deviations from geodesic motion are analyzed as a function of the parameter w, ranging from w = 1 which corresponds to the case of massive free scalar fields, down into the so-called "phantom" energy, with w < -1.
+It is found that the interaction with the fluid leads to capture (escape) of the particle trajectory in the case 1 + w > 0 (< 0), respectively.
+Based on this result, it is argued that inspection of the trajectories of test particles in the vicinity of a Schwarzschild black hole with matter around may offer a new means of gaining insights into the nature of cosmic matter.

 Observer-dependent tidal indicators in the Kerr spacetime Class.
 Quantum Grav., vol. 29, 055005, 2012.
+Abstract